 Could I speak without interruption, a Leas-Cheann Comhairle?

 Deputies should please stop interrupting.

 Could you clarify the rule, a Leas-Cheann Comhairle?

 If it was not for the role of precisely those smaller left groups and Independents over the past few weeks, the Government would not have been called to account in nearly as efficient a way as it was on the issue of the pay increases for the junior Ministers.

 I ask the Deputy to just speak to the point of order.

 This is out of order.

-They would not have been called to account in nearly as effective a way on the issue of their scandalous attempt to try to deny the pandemic unemployment payment to unemployed people who are travelling.
+It would not have been called to account in nearly as effective a way on the issue of their scandalous attempt to try to deny the pandemic unemployment payment to unemployed people who are travelling.
 I will conclude on this point, a Leas-Cheann Comhairle.